 This will attempt to open the UPI app installed on the device

 ) natively and open the relevant app if its installed.
 If you need to handle different behaviors for different PSP apps, you might use universal links for apps that support them.
-However, for standard UPI, thepayment_method_details.intent_url
+However, for standard UPI, the payment_method_details.intent_url

-scheme should work across appsAndroid: Android handles the
+scheme should work across apps

 schema natively.
 Most UPI PSP apps (Google Pay, PhonePe) will automatically detect the UPI intent and process it.